vasyl1312/first_pet/README.md

 3. Styles to Single Product Page
 4. Styles for all categories
 5. Styles for myProducts Page
+6. Add file, that to generate views for different devices
+7. Fix Add new Page
 <!-- fix deploy -->